JianLi1226/QYT-pye/README.md

 for line in open('filename'):
     print(line, end='')
 ```
-The results are the same, but the second method - a file object iterator is preferred, which can save
+The results are the same, but the second method is preferred, it can save
 memory resources.
 The `open()`function returns a file object, which is an iterator.